 Folding knives are subject to most of the same “dirk or dagger” rules when opened, but they can generally be carried while folded in a concealed manner.
 Some forms of folding knives are banned though.
-That’s where the state’s switchblade laws come in.
+That’s where the California’s switchblade laws come in.

 Switchblade Laws in California

-Whereas people tend to think only of switchblades as being spring-loaded knives that open with the push of a button though, California law defines a switchblade as a knife that can be opened automatically with a button, flip of the wrist, pressure on the handle, the weight of the blade or other mechanism.
+Whereas people tend to think only of switchblades as being spring-loaded knives that open with the push of a button though, California knife law codes defines a switchblade as a knife that can be opened automatically with a button, flip of the wrist, pressure on the handle, the weight of the blade or other mechanism.
 This means butterfly knives are considered switchblades under the law.
 Switchblades are technically legal, but only if they are under two inches long, which most are not.
 Also, while you cannot carry a switchblade, bring it with you in the passenger area of your vehicle or give the weapon to someone else, you can legally have a switchblade in your home.
 Violating California’s switchblade laws is a misdemeanor, punishable by $1000 in fines and up to six months in jail.

-A flip knife can actually open easily and still be legal, but it must either have some resistance to opening or be biased to the closed position.
+A flip knife can actually open easily and still be legal under California knife laws, but it must either have some resistance to opening or be biased to the closed position.
 Sometimes people are wrongly accused of possessing a switchblade simply because their legal pocket knives have become worn down from use and open without much resistance.
-A Vista weapons crimes attorney can often have charges dropped in these cases.
+A Vista weapons lawyer can often have charges dropped in these cases.